In one of his final acts, Trump showered clemency on people with connections to him and his allies

 Kilpatrick’s pardon had been supported by a number of influential Trump allies, according to the White House, including the duo Diamond and Silk and Republican donor Peter Karamanos Jr., who founded Detroit-based Compuware.
 Kilpatrick, a lifelong Democrat, had also written letters hailing Trump and congratulating him on his “unprecedented success” in office, Detroit news organizations reported.

-Kilpatrick’s attorney, Harold Gurewitz, said the sentence imposed on Kilpatrick was unreasonable and that Trump’s action was appropriate.
+Kilpatrick’s attorney, Harold Gurewitz, said that the sentence imposed on Kilpatrick was unreasonable and that Trump’s action was appropriate.
 “Justice in this country occurs in various ways,” he said.

-One of the celebrities who received clemency from Trump, the 23-year-old rapper known as Kodak Black, still faces charges for sexually assaulting a high school student in a hotel room after a 2016 concert in Florence, S.C., public records show.
+One of the celebrities who received clemency from Trump, the 23-year-old rapper known as Kodak Black, still faces charges of sexually assaulting a high school student in a hotel room after a 2016 concert in Florence, S.C., public records show.
 Trump commuted a separate nearly four-year prison sentence the rapper received after pleading guilty to a federal weapons charge.

 “I don’t think he would have gotten clemency if the president knew the full story,” said Ed Clements, a South Carolina solicitor who is prosecuting the sexual assault case.
 “He victimized a teenager who was weaker than him, not as experienced as him and not familiar with those types of situations.
 She went straight to the school nurse.”